ColinDuquesnoy/QPygletWidget/README.md

 A widget to easily display **one** pyglet scene in a PySide/Qt application.

-This has been tested on Ubuntu 12.04 and Windows 7.
+This has been tested on Ubuntu 12.04, Windows XP and Windows 7.

 License
 ---------